 wow... has it been that long).
 The biggest change is I put out images

 and tips to Facebook regularly rather then write them here.
 You can

-find our Facebook page by clicking on the facebook icon at the bottom right
+find our Facebook page by clicking on the facebook icon at the top of the

 Once more I have had to update my website.
 I really liked my old design but